MisterFring/Cod-Flix/README.md

 Email : coding@gmail.com
 Password : Coding@123

-I implemented regex on the password for security, a password need :
+I implemented regex (PHP)on the password for security, a password need :
 	- between 8 and 20 characters
 	- an uppercase letter
 	- a lowercase
 	- a number
 	- a symbol

+There is the same control on client side with a JS Script.